 Mum’s sister and Nana have dyslexia and Mum’s grandmother is a reclusive.

 C was conceived via IVF using the early stages of a new method.
 The pregnancy was fine, it was a fast birth and the delivery caused a torn uterus.
 Mum briefly cuddled C after birth, but the baby was cold and taken away.
-Mum was ill in hospital for three weeks.
+Her mum was ill in hospital for three weeks.
 When at first they took the baby away, mum was disorientated.

 C was breast-fed, didn’t sleep much, didn’t like to be alone and wanted to be in a papoose facing outwards.
 She needed to be nursed to sleep upright because she didn’t like lying down.
 There was early neck strength but no crawling.
 She sat and stood up and walked with no practice.